 Social anxiety or phobia is a fear of social situations.
 People with social phobia can feel anxiety and fear even over everyday social outings.

-Agoraphobia is linked to panic disorder, and can impact a person's ability to work or socialise with friends and family.
+Agoraphobia is a fear of panicking in situations that aren’t easy to leave.
+It can impact your ability to work or socialise with friends and family.